Blog

 Looking for a durable pipe coupling in Rochester or across the nation?

-How do you use a pipe coupling?At Blair Supply Corp, we carry high-quality piping repair materials for a wide range of applications.
+At Blair Supply Corp, we carry high-quality piping repair materials, including top-of-the-line drain pipe couplings and plumbing rubber couplings, for a wide range of applications.
 In fact, we are the leading supplier in the utility distribution industry, offering everything from heavy-duty water mains tools to sturdy clamps for industrial water pipe repair.
 We carry products from a great number of reputable suppliers, including Fernco, Krausz, Smith-Blair, Integrity Fusion, and more.

-You can count on us no matter your location, since we ship water and wastewater industry materials nationwide from our warehouse near Greater Rochester International Airport as well as from our other two warehouses in Avoca, and Watertown.
+You can count on us no matter your location since we ship water and wastewater industry materials nationwide from our warehouse near Greater Rochester International Airport as well as from our other two warehouses in Avoca, and Watertown.
 Browse our online offer or give us a call today!

 Quick Product Reference Guides